Valaa-Technologies/valaa-vault/DEVOPS.md

 plugins).

 ## 4.5.
-Partitions utility layer - the foundation of valospace
+Chronicles utility layer - the foundation of valospace

-Event logs and bvob content are the partitions payload and are consumed by ValOS gateways.
+Event logs and bvob content are the chronicles payload and are consumed by ValOS gateways.
 It is more extensively covered elsewhere and is mentioned here for completeness; precious little infrastructural tooling is provided for them yet.

-Eventually various partition diagnostics tools will come in handy:
+Eventually various chronicle diagnostics tools will come in handy:
 - Media content import/export tools
-- Complete partition to file system hierarchy save/load tools
+- Complete chronicle to file system hierarchy save/load tools
 - Event log introspection and manipulation tools
 - etc.

 ### 4.5.1.
-ValOS public vs protected partitions
+ValOS public vs protected chronicles

-All partitions provided by ValOS authorities are ValOS partitions.
+All chronicles provided by ValOS authorities are ValOS chronicles.
-Additionally ValOS public partitions are partitions which are both
+Additionally ValOS public chronicles are chronicles which are both
 1. provided by ValOS core authorities, and
 2. are available for an anonymous consumer with nothing but a client capable of running the ValOS gateway runtime which the authority